Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsection{Scene Understanding Results}

-The saliency detection highlights the interesting object well.
-This is considered part of 3D semantic understanding.
-However, the semantics may vary and we find it is inefficient to fuse different semantic information in multiple LIMs.
-Thus in this section, we use Uni-Fusion to fuse and build a surface field for high-dimensional CLIP-embeddings.
-In this way, with one LIM, we construct different semantic results for corresponding commands.
-Since now our Uni-Fusion works with OpenSeg for Scene Understanding purpose, we call it Uni-Fusion-SU.
+Saliency detection effectively highlights the objects of interest.
+This is also considered part of 3D semantic understanding.
+However, as the semantics categories vary, fusing different categories of semantics into multiple LIMs can be inefficient.
+Therefore, in this section, we utilize Uni-Fusion to fuse and construct a surface field for high-dimensional CLIP embeddings.
+With a single LIM, we can generate different semantic results based on corresponding commands.
+Since now our Uni-Fusion works with OpenSeg for scene understanding purposes, we call it Uni-Fusion-SU.